-The balance sheet at December 31, 2015 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The accompanying unaudited financial statements as of March 31, 2016 and for the three months ended March 31, 2016 and 2015 have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission, or SEC, for interim financial statements.
+The balance sheet at December 31, 2016 was derived from audited financial statements, but does not include all disclosures required by GAAP.
+The accompanying unaudited financial statements as of June 30, 2017 and for the three and six months ended June 30, 2017 and 2016 have been prepared by the Company, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
 However, the Company believes that the disclosures are adequate to make the information presented not misleading.
-These financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2015 included in the Company's Annual Report on Form 10-K on file with the SEC.
-In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair presentation of the Company's financial position as of March 31, 2016 and results of operations and cash flows for the three months ended March 31, 2016 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2016.
+These financial statements should be read in conjunction with the Company's audited financial statements and the notes thereto for the year ended December 31, 2016 included in the Company's Annual Report on Form 10-K on file with the SEC.
+In the opinion of management, all adjustments, consisting only of normal recurring adjustments necessary for a fair statement of the Company's financial position as of June 30, 2017 and results of operations and cash flows for the six months ended June 30, 2017 and 2016 have been made.
+The results of operations for the three and six months ended June 30, 2017 are not necessarily indicative of the results of operations that may be expected for the year ending December 31, 2017.